digitopvn/diginext/CONTRIBUTING.md

 Sending a Pull Request to [react-component](https://github.com/react-component/):

-If it's a bugfix pull request, after it's merged, the core team will release a patch release for that component as soon as possible, then you only need to reinstall antd in your project to get the latest patch release.
+If it's a bugfix pull request, after it's merged, the core team will release a patch release for that component as soon as possible, then you only need to reinstall Diginext (DX) in your project to get the latest patch release.
 If it's a feature pull request, after it's merged, the core team will release a minor release, then you need raise another pull request to [Diginext](https://github.com/digitopvn/diginext/) to update dependencies, document and TypeScript interfaces (if needed).

 ## Development Workflow